-We've currently reviewed 3 Bose soundbars.
+We've currently reviewed four Bose soundbars.
 Bose is an audio-centric brand that focuses on creating premium-feeling, well-built products that are just as sturdy as they are sleek-looking.
 While they may lack in audio customization, their balanced and neutral sound reproduction makes their soundbars relatively easy and simple to use.
 Although we've only tested these soundbars on their own, we have plans to eventually retest them with their full setups.

-The best Bose soundbar that we've tested so far is the Bose Soundbar 700.
+The best Bose soundbar that we've tested is the Bose Soundbar 700.
 This 3.0 channel soundbar has a premium look and feel thanks to its unique glass top and metal grille.
 Its setup is easily upgradable, so you can always add a subwoofer or satellite speakers down the line.
 This soundbar has a balanced and neutral sound profile out-of-the-box, making it easy to enjoy your audio as soon as you plug it in.
 Those who want a little more customization can also use its bass and treble adjustments or its EQ presets to tweak the sound, and its room correction feature can help improve its sound quality depending on the shape of your room.

 Bose makes well-built and neutral-sounding soundbars.
 They tend to be very straightforward to use, and some of their setups are easily upgradable.
 However, due to their simple design, they don't have as many sound enhancement features as other brands and they lack HDMI In ports.
-That being said, Bose still provides a solid sound experience right out-of-the-box, which is great for those who don't like to tinker with their settings too much.
+That said, Bose still provides a solid sound experience right out-of-the-box, which is great for those who don't like to tinker with their settings too much.

 Bose is a well-known brand that focuses on well-built, premium-feeling audio products that can reproduce a balanced and neutral sound out-of-the-box.
-While their soundbars are a little lackluster, especially when compared to brands that offer more of a variety of setups, they still have a sound that's suited for most audio content, and most of their setups can be upgraded down the line.
+While their soundbars are a little lackluster, especially compared to brands that offer more of a variety of setups, they still have a sound suited for most audio content, and most of their setups can be upgraded down the line.
 They're a good choice for those who want something simple, yet sturdy in design without sacrificing audio quality.